Glitch31415/rws/README.md

 ### Connecting to a VARA server (recommended)

-Any VARA chat clients will work for talking to the server.
+Any VARA chat client will work for talking to the server.
 Some examples:

 VarAC (https://www.varac-hamradio.com/)